 www.pasoroblesinn.com

 No other local hotel has a history as rich as the Paso Robles Inn.
 Opened the same year the city was established, Paso Robles Inn remains a premiere Central Coast destination for lodging and dining.
-Located near the historic town square, it features 96 guestrooms and suites, including some dog friendly rooms.
-All suites are located within the historic Jesse James Building, named after the famous American outlaw.
-Also onsite is an upscale steakhouse, bar and lounge and swimming pool with Jacuzzi.
+It is located near the historic town square and features 96 guestrooms and suites, including dog-friendly rooms.
+All suites are situated within the landmark Jesse James Building, named after the famous American outlaw.
+Also on site is an upscale steakhouse, bar lounge, and swimming pool with a Jacuzzi.
 Fall rates just announced start at $129 for Traditional Rooms and $179 for Deluxe Spa Rooms.
 Among other current offers are a 20 percent discount when booking direct and a Sip & Stay Paso Robles Wine package.

 Stables Inn